-- Toss a few leaves of it into your favorite smoothie.
+- Toss a few leaves into your favorite smoothie.

-- Rub the leaves with olive oil and salt, then bake to make chips.
+- Rub the leaves with olive oil and salt, and then bake them to make chips.

-- Sauté with garlic and olive oil for a tasty side dish.
+- Saute it with garlic and olive oil for a tasty side dish.

 - Use it in place of basil when making homemade pesto.

-- Pickle it stems for a crunchy snack.
+- Pickle the stems for a crunchy snack.